Freshman brings the Wright stuff for TF South girls basketball

 She later moved to Example AAU, and now four years later, she's one of the rising stars for a history-making TF South team.

-South beat District 215 rival TF North last Tuesday to wrap up a 10-3 season in the South Suburban Blue and clinch outright the program's first conference title since 1979.
+South beat District 215 rival TF North on Feb.
+8 to wrap up a 10-3 season in the South Suburban Blue and clinch outright the program's first conference title since 1979.

 "It was really a blessing," Wright said.
 "I really appreciate it, and we really worked hard.
 Since it's still my freshman year, I didn't expect it.
 But at the same time I did because we all pulled together and fought through it as a team."